hooh-hooah/AI_Tips/docs/tutorials/chara-paint.md

 </packer>
 ```

-Check [this file](https://github.com/hooh-hooah/ModdingTool/blob/release/Assets/%40BODY_PARTS/facepaint/mod.xml) and copy and paste it.
+Check [**this file**](https://github.com/hooh-hooah/ModdingTool/blob/release/Assets/%40BODY_PARTS/facepaint/mod.xml) or copy and paste it from code section above.

-You need to remember that guid, bundle name, build name should be **unique** and you can only refer files in assetbundles in build.xml.
+!> The GUID, bundle name, build name should be **unique**, and you can only refer files in Asset Bundles in the Mod XML File.

 ### Build Mod